Everything you need to know!

 But before we share all the information and exciting facts about the Oktoberfest with you, we have some sad news.
 As you have probably already noticed Oktoberfest 2021 is cancelled.

 Oktoberfest should have taken place from 18th September 2021.

-For he second time in a row, the pandemic has meant that this can no longer take place, but you can still celebrate, find out how here!
+For the second time in a row, the pandemic has meant that this can no longer take place, but you can still celebrate, find out how here!

-Because Oktoberfest beer is a protected brand, only the traditional Munich breweries can call their beers Oktoberfest beer: Augustiner, Hacker Pschorr, Löwenbräu, Spatenbräu, Paulaner and Hofbräu.
+Because Oktoberfest beer is a protected brand, only the traditional Munich breweries can call their beers Oktoberfest beer: Augustiner, Hacker Pschorr, Löwenbräu, Spatenbräu, Hofbräu and Paulaner.

 Disclaimer: If you are attending in future years, you may not notice how strong the beer is until it’s too late - so best to drink slowly.

 Beer glasses at Oktoberfest contain a litre of beer, and if you want to do it properly, you must hold it by the handle.
 If you’re doing it correctly, you’ll notice a bruise on the top side of your hand the next day.

 Being a server at Oktoberfest is, as you can imagine, a tough job.
 They must carry between 7 and 12 glasses at once from morning to night, for 16 days at a time.
 But it’s not all bad: rumour has it they can earn up to €10,000 in 16 days.